sgclasher/agentblueprint/README.md

 ### Google Gemini Model Name Errors

-If you encounter a 404 error when generating a timeline with Google Gemini (e.g., `models/gemini-2.5-flash is not found for API version v1beta, or is not supported for generateContent`), this means the model name in your provider configuration is not valid for the current Gemini API.
-Google frequently updates model names and requires exact matches.
+If you encounter a 404 error when using Google Gemini (e.g., `models/gemini-2.5-pro is not found for API version v1beta`), this means the model name is incorrect.

+**Current Correct Model Names:**
+- ✅ `gemini-2.5-pro-preview-06-05` (NOT `gemini-2.5-pro`)
+- ✅ `gemini-2.5-flash-preview-05-20` (NOT `gemini-2.5-flash`)
+- ✅ `gemini-1.5-flash` (stable)
+- ✅ `gemini-1.5-pro` (stable)

 **Solution:**
-- Edit your Gemini provider in the admin UI and set the model name to a valid value, such as `gemini-1.5-flash`, `gemini-1.5-pro`, `gemini-2.0-flash`, or `gemini-2.5-flash-preview-05-20`.
+- Edit your Gemini provider in the admin UI and use the correct preview model names
+- The 2.5 models are still in preview status and require the full preview names
-- Always check the [official Gemini API model list](https://ai.google.dev/gemini-api/docs/models) for the latest valid names.
+- Always check the [official Gemini API model list](https://ai.google.dev/gemini-api/docs/models) for latest valid names
-- Save and test the connection before using timeline generation.
+- Save and test the connection before using

-See `instructions.md` for a detailed troubleshooting guide.

 ### **Admin UI and Provider Selection**
-- The admin dashboard now supports robust credential management for all AI providers (OpenAI, Gemini, Claude, etc.).
+- The admin dashboard supports robust credential management for all AI providers
-- Provider selection is fully dynamic and works as long as the selected provider is configured and uses a valid model name.
+- Provider selection is fully dynamic and works with correct model names
-- If you encounter errors, always check your provider configuration and refer to the troubleshooting section above.
+- If you encounter errors, check your provider configuration and use the correct model names above

 ---

-**📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, comprehensive business intelligence collection, secure user authentication, a centralized Supabase database, and consistent professional theming across all pages, providing a sophisticated foundation for enterprise AI transformation planning.
-With the completion of **the Admin Interface** and **timeline regeneration with Google Gemini 2.5 Pro Preview**, the platform now features a **production-ready credential management system** with an architecture ready for multi-provider AI support, enterprise-grade security, and a user-friendly admin interface. **✅ Major Milestone**: Timeline generation is now fully operational with the latest AI models, featuring seamless provider selection, auto-default configuration, and robust error handling.
-The combination of **real AI-powered timeline generation (via OpenAI & Gemini 2.5 Pro)**, **intelligent database caching**, **secure credential management**, and **comprehensive business intelligence collection** creates a complete enterprise solution for AI transformation planning and strategic decision-making.
+**📞 Ready for Enterprise Deployment**: The platform successfully combines technical demonstration, strategic planning tools, comprehensive business intelligence collection, secure user authentication, centralized Supabase database, consistent professional theming, and intelligent AI provider recommendations.
+With the completion of **all four critical ProfileWizard issues**, the platform now features a **production-ready system** with simplified MVP workflows, reliable AI integration across all providers, error-free timeline generation, and enhanced user experience with smart provider guidance.
+The combination of **real AI-powered generation**, **intelligent database caching**, **secure credential management**, and **comprehensive business intelligence collection** creates a complete enterprise solution for AI transformation planning and strategic decision-making.

-**🔒 Production Security Summary**: The platform implements industry-standard security practices with JWT authentication, user-scoped data access, AES-256-GCM encryption, and application-level security controls.
-This approach follows patterns used by leading SaaS platforms and provides robust protection while maintaining development simplicity and operational reliability.

-**🎨 UI Consistency Status**: Complete global design system with CSS variables, theme provider, and professional theming across all pages.
-Light/dark mode toggle works globally with localStorage persistence.
-Final UI polish has been applied to ensure consistency and a professional user experience.

-**🔐 Authentication Status**: Complete Supabase integration with user management, encrypted credential storage, and enterprise-grade security features.

-**🗄️ Database Status**: All client profile data is now exclusively stored in Supabase, with all `localStorage` fallbacks and migration code removed.
-This provides a more secure, scalable, and centralized data architecture.

-**🤖 AI Integration Status**: ✅ **ALL THREE AI PROVIDERS FULLY OPERATIONAL!** The AI integration features a centralized, provider-agnostic `aiService` with full implementations for **OpenAI GPT-4o & o1 series**, **Google Gemini 2.5 Pro Preview**, and **Anthropic Claude Sonnet 4**.
-The production-grade `/admin` dashboard supports the latest AI models with enterprise-level security, AES-256-GCM encrypted storage, and test-before-save functionality. **✅ Dynamic Model Refresh**: One-click refresh button in admin UI with intelligent 15-minute caching, rate limiting, and curated model lists for all providers without exposing API keys. **✅ Provider Selection UI**: Users can now dynamically select their preferred AI provider from a dropdown in the timeline interface with seamless switching between all providers. **✅ Auto-Default Configuration**: First provider of each type automatically becomes default for seamless setup. **✅ Timeline Generation**: Fully operational across all providers with high-quality timeline generation (OpenAI: fast responses, Gemini: 39-second detailed generation, Claude: 20+ second comprehensive analysis).
-Timeline generation uses a cache-first architecture with 80-90% cost reduction and cross-device persistence. **✅ Complete Multi-Provider Platform**: Users can leverage the strengths of each AI provider with proper authentication, JSON parsing, and error handling across OpenAI, Google, and Anthropic APIs.

-**🧪 Testing Status**: Simple MVP testing approach with 6/8 tests passing (improved from 6/9 after cleanup) including Supabase mocking and AI integration error handling.
-2 remaining failures are pre-existing encryption client-side usage issues.
-All core functionality works correctly in manual testing.
-See `MVP_TESTING_SUMMARY.md` for details.